Back

 Other important information

-• Please make sure, if you have valid trusted profile, qualified electronic signature or personal signature necessary to sign the application in the system.
+• Please ensure that you have an active Trusted Profile (Profil Zaufany), a qualified electronic signature, or a personal signature, which are required to sign the application in the system.

-• Please be aware that after launching the new MOS portal, you should not postpone submitting your application by the last day of your legal residence.
-There may the case that you will be unable to attach all necessary documents to your application in a single day.
+• Please note: Do not wait until the last day of your legal stay to submit your application.
+You may find that you are unable to attach all the necessary documents to the application in a single day.

 • We particularly encourage you to earlier submissions of applications, which require signing an attachment by a third person, i.e. by: